rsmith1tcd/.config/README.md

-Config files for i3 with i3 status, ranger, neofetch, zathura, etc.
+Config files for i3 with i3 status, ranger, neofetch, etc.